as-ideas/add-to-homescreen-react/README.md

 `add-to-homescreen-react` allows you to easily inform your user that your React application is a PWA and installable on the home screen of your mobile phone or on your desktop.
 It provides a highly configurable React component named `AddToHomeScreen` that supports different browsers and platforms.
 Where possible, browser's native add-to-homescreen functionality is used.
-Where not, a guidance for the user can be shown.
+Where not, a guidance for the user is shown.

 This library is based on the [`add-to-homescreen`](https://github.com/docluv/add-to-homescreen) project of [Chris Love](https://github.com/docluv).